Stratio/kind/docs/azure/Permissions/aks/permission_ref.md

 **Test:** cloud-provisioner create cluster --name jazure --retain --vault-password 123456 (same permissions as --keep-mgmt) (same as above)

 **Test:** clusterctl move --kubeconfig remote_kubeconfig --to-kubeconfig local_kubeconfig --namespace cluster-jazure --dry-run
-**Note:** Stop cluster-operator before perform the operation (kw scale deploy keoscluster-controller-manager --replicas 0 -n kube-system)

 Performing move...
 ********************************************************
 This is a dry-run move, will not perform any real action